Live in Las Vegas: A New Day...: Background

-The 2 disc home video contains more than 5 hours of never-before seen footage, including the concert and 3 exclusive documentaries: Because You Loved Me (A Tribute to the Fans), A New Day: All Access and A New Day: the Secrets.
-It contains subtitles in 9 languages.
-The inside booklet includes richly detailed photographs and generous liner notes.
+The DVD contains the final version of the show as performed in late 2006 and 2007.
+The two‑disc set includes more than five hours of additional content, including the documentaries Because You Loved Me (A Tribute to the Fans), A New Day: All Access, and A New Day: The Secrets.
+The package also includes multilingual subtitles and a booklet with photographs and liner notes.

 History

-The show was first filmed as a CBS special in celebration of the opening night performance entitled Celine in Las Vegas, Opening Night Live which aired on 25 March 2003.
-The special only featured 8 performances of songs from the original setlist plus a Behind the Scenes / Backstage featurette hosted by Justin Timberlake.
+The show was first filmed in 2003 for the CBS television special Celine in Las Vegas, Opening Night Live, which aired on 25 March 2003 and presented eight performances from the original setlist along with backstage footage hosted by Justin Timberlake.